SVG Files: What They Are and How to Make One

 If you want to expand or shrink an SVG file, the program reading the file readjusts the points and lines to retain clear boundaries and solid colors.

-There’s a tradeoff to better scalability, however: By design, SVGs lack the detail of raster images.
+However, there’s a tradeoff to better scalability: By design, SVGs lack the detail of raster images.
 You can only convey so much visual information from a vector system, but a raster format can display images as detailed as the bitmap allows.
 Any attempt to perfectly represent a detailed PNG (such as a photograph) as a vector will result in a massive and impractical SVG file.
+(But we’ll talk more about that later.)

 So, both file types have their place in web design.
 Use PNGs, JPEGs, and other raster formats for photos, and try SVGs for anything less detailed.